sez11a/liferay-docs/develop/tutorials/articles/150-web-services/04-consuming-web-services/00-intro.markdown

 # Consuming Web Services [](id=consuming-web-services)

-Consuming web services is often the first thing that developers want to do when developing client apps.
+Client apps can't work without web services to consume.
 Since @product@'s web services are implemented via hypermedia REST APIs, developers can discover and traverse the APIs using the hypermedia URLs that the server returns in response to one or more requests.

 +$$$